-Check that corrupted data is detected and marked.
+Check that corrupted data is detected and marked and that measures taken for handling corrupted data are appropriate.

 When the program that is receiving, verifying and handling transmitted data fails to validate the signature, it first tries to reconstruct the original value if redundant information is available.
 If reconstruction fails, it generates a warning to the user, does not output the measurement value andsets a flag in a special field of the data set (status field) with the meaning "not valid"